-A person suffering from systemic lupus is not required to take a certain lupus diet and the most appropriate way of being well is still to have a healthy and balanced diet or good nutrition which is a very important ingredient in a general lupus treatment plan.
-Some vitamins and foods may be helpful while there are also some foods that are harmful when taken such as those that may cause lupus flares where the symptoms of lupus are very evident or active.
+A person suffering from systemic lupus erythematosus SLE is not required to take a certain lupus diet.
+The most appropriate way of being well is still to have a healthy and balanced diet.
+Good nutrition is a very important ingredient in a general lupus treatment plan.
+Some vitamins and foods may be helpful for lupus patients.
+But there are also some foods that may cause lupus flares which make lupus symptoms very evident or active.

 Food the Trigger Lupus Flares

 High proteins foods may prompt lupus flares in certain people with lupus.

 An excessive amount of protein intake can cause problems especially when you have kidney-related lupus since a protein-rich diet can lead to kidney organ complications.

 Other harmful foods for lupus are soy products which contain estrogen considered to be risky for lupus.

 Substances in alfalfa sprouts can start a lupus flare while coffee and tea beverages can decrease the iron absorption content of your body by half, eventually increasing the chances of having anemia which is a complication of lupus.

 Highly processed and preserved foods should also be avoided.

 Foods high in iron, conclusively, are very helpful to people with lupus.
 Examples of iron rich foods are leafy green vegetables, fish and lean meat like liver.
 These iron-packed foods, which also include breakfast cereals, reduce your risk of developing anemia.

 The omega-3 fatty acids found in salmon, sardines, mackerel include natural substances effectively decrease puffiness and tenderness related to systemic lupus.
 This suggests that someone with lupus to eat a lot of fish.